 and Security will determine the need for and the number of additional Campus

-Security Officers to perform security functions during any public assembly
+Peace Officers to perform security functions during any public assembly

 by the OCC Board of Trustees August 15, 2011